Mileati/final_project/README.md

 you can fork this repository into your github

-Then open your r in rstudio
+Then open r in rstudio

 On the terminal type:
 git clone https://github.com/YOUR_USERNAME/REPOSITORY_NAME.git